Why Organisational Debt Is Such a Powerful Concept

 The Opportunity on the Other Side

-The good news?
+There is good news.
 Tackling organisational debt isn’t just about eliminating pain points.
 It’s about unlocking potential.

 When you clear the clutter, you create space for innovation, trust, and growth.
 Teams function better.
 Relationships deepen.
 Progress accelerates.